dashvlas/awesome-ios-interview/README.md

 <img src="Resources/Main.png">

-## What's that?
+## Guide for interviewers and interviewees
-Guide for interviewers and interviewees.
 Review these iOS interview questions - and get some practical tips along the way.
 A small guide to help those looking to hire an iOS developer for work.

-## Just select language!
+## Get started from here
 🔛 Select language for questions and get started right now!
 <a href="Resources/Russian.md"><img src="Resources/Artboard-filled-left.png" width=50%></a><a href="Resources/English.md"><img src="Resources/Artboard-filled-right.png" width=50%></a>

-## Install the app
+## Or install the app
 Prepare for the iOS-Developer interview on the go.
 Never miss a tricky question.
 You can find free app on the App Store: